Indian independence movement: Revolutionary movement

-Apart from a few stray incidents, armed rebellions against the British rulers did not occur before the beginning of the 20th century.
+Apart from a few stray struggles, revolutions against the British rulers did not occur before the beginning of the 20th century.
 The Indian revolutionary underground began gathering momentum through the first decade of the 20th century, with groups arising in Bengal, Maharashtra, Odisha, Bihar, Uttar Pradesh, Punjab, and the Madras Presidency including what is now called South India.
 More groups were scattered around India.
 Particularly notable movements arose in Bengal, especially around the Partition of Bengal in 1905, and in Punjab after 1907.
 In the former case, it was the educated, intelligent and dedicated youth of the urban middle class Bhadralok community that came to form the "classic" Indian revolutionary, while the latter had an immense support base in the rural and military society of Punjab.